danielshamsudin/100-days-of-code/README.md

 - Hosted page on Netlify

 **Thoughts**: Hosted the page on netlify, totally a new experience on using it.
 Had a problem on deploying straight from git, but manually deploying it when running `npm run build` works.
 Will experiment on deploying from git next time.

+### Day 4: June 26, 2022
+**Today's Progress**:
+- Successfully deployed the site on netlify with git CI
+- Added authentication, login page, register page
+- Added new navbar for when user is logged in and default navbar for when user is not logged in

+**Thoughts**: Finally deployed the page on netlify with CI.
+It's a new experience on using it.
+Though a little bit of setup was needed.
+I need to change the netlify build command to `CI npm run build` for it to work.